It’s ‘Azad’ – ‘Free‘.

 Now that’s an interesting proposition when we conflate ‘Islam’ with ‘Pakistan’ don’t you think?

 Atheist or not, it is not for us to decide what people believe, each to his own, courtesy of the values we’ve learnt in the West.
-But we shouldn’t be remiss to not point out the inconsistencies in political propaganda masquerading as “Islamic” empathy.
+Not that the West has a monopoly over secular values on tolerance, India has had a rich tradition of religious skepticism, millennia old, that has co-existed peacefully with theistic beliefs.
+But, we shouldn’t be remiss to not point out the inconsistencies in political propaganda masquerading as “Islamic” empathy.

-People everywhere are tired of state-enforced propaganda.
-People everywhere want to throw off the shackles of political oppression.
-The Free World should support them, and not support the dictators against their own peoples because of trade deals.
+Peoples everywhere are tired of state-enforced propaganda.
+Peoples everywhere want to throw off the shackles of political oppression irrespective of the tribal flags foisted upon individual members.
+The Free World should support activists of democracy and human rights, and not support the dictators against their own peoples because of trade deals and issues around ‘sovereignty’.

 Britain has been a true friend to the people of AJK.
 In many ways, Britain has been a much better friend to all diaspora Pakistanis from whichever part of Pakistan they come from.
 Just because you have safety and opportunities courtesy of your adopted homeland, does not mean you should forget about all the poor people in Pakistan and AJK.